 An avid enthusiast of transcriptions, Jason collaborated with Tak-Chiu Wong and Cherry Tsang to make a CD featuring works by Cimarosa, Doppler, Mendelssohn, and Kulau, featuring works for both soprano and alto saxophones with piano.

-Currently, Jason is working in collaboration with pianist Nadia Feeken on a CD featuring the music of Arban, Bach, Debussy, Decruck, Glazunov, Saint-Saens, Tchaikovsky and Waxman. as well as pursuing professional performance opportunities.
+Currently, Jason is working in collaboration with pianist Nadia Feeken on a CD featuring cornerstone saxophone repertoire and transcriptions of Arban, Bach, Debussy, Glazunov, Saint-Saens, Tchaikovsky and Waxman, as well as pursuing professional performance opportunities.

 Video Clips/Resources for students: